Ian144/Ian144.github.io/ADTs.md

 </message>
 ```

-The generated F# ADT looks very similar and is of comparible length to the XML definition, and is easy to take-in and understand
+The generated F# ADT looks very similar and is of comparable length to the XML definition, and is easy to take-in and understand

 ```F#
 type UserRequest = {